UoA-eResearch/git-novice/episodes/07-github.md

 ```

 If you remember back to the earlier [episode](04-changes.md) where we added and
-committed our earlier work on `guacamole.md`, we had a diagram of the local repository
+committed our earlier work on `soup.txt`, we had a diagram of the local repository
 which looked like this:

 ![](fig/git-staging-area.svg){alt='The Local Repository with Git Staging Area'}